CMLL Japan Women's Championship: Reigns

 The CMLL Japan Women's Championship was unveiled on October 17, 1999, on a show in Osaka, Japan.
 Chikako Shiratori defeated Lady Apache, in a best-of-five match series to become the inaugural champion.
 Her initial reign lasted until sometime in November 1999 where La Diabólica won the title on a CMLL Japan show in Tokyo.
 La Diabólica's reign lasted only a matter of weeks before Shiratori regained the championship on November 25, 1999, in Kyoto, Japan.
 The CMLL Japan Women's Championship was actively defended in Japan after CMLL stopped touring.
 Shiratori's last documented championship defense took place on January 7, 2001, where she defeated Policewoman to retain the title.
 When Shiratori retired in June 2001, the CMLL Japan Women's Championship was also retired.
 On January 22, 2020, CMLL and Lady's Ring held their second joint show, Numero Dos, where the main event saw CMLL representative Dalys la Caribeña defeat Lady's Ring representative Mina Shirakawa in a best two-out-of-three falls match to win the reactivated championship.

-Hazuki is the current champion, in her first reign.
-Her reign is the tenth overall reign and she is the eighth person to hold the championship.
+India Sioux is the current champion, in her first reign.
+Her reign is the eleventh overall reign and she is the eighth person to hold the championship.
 La Diabólica's reign lasted between 1 and 25 days and is the shortest reign on record.
-Shiratori's second reign lasted 561 days, the longest of any of the championship reigns.
-Dalys was originally announced as defending the CMLL Japan Women's Championship at the 2020 Homenaje a Dos Leyendas against Princesa Sugehit.
-This would have been the first time the championship had been defended in Mexico, but the show was canceled due to the effects of the COVID-19 pandemic.
+Dalys la Caribeña's reign lasted 1,326 days, the longest of any of the championship reigns.